 Take an Amelia Island vacation to escape the everyday world and to find inspiration in our peaceful, relaxed seaport community.
-Located just off the state’s northeast Amelia Island, Florida is easy to reach, but hard to forget.
-With 13-miles of beautiful beaches, abundant native wildlife, and pristine waters, this barrier island has long been a beloved destination for visitors and residents alike.
+Located in northeast Florida, Amelia Island is easy to reach, but hard to forget.
+With 13 miles of beautiful beaches, abundant native wildlife, and pristine waters, this barrier island has long been a beloved destination for visitors and residents alike.

 Amelia Island, Florida History